Ready for Greece? Where to First (and How to Island Hop)?

 by Lindsay

-With more than 200 inhabited islands for a lifetime of summer escapes, it’s hard to know where to start with Greece.
-If you’ve only heard of one or two islands in Greece, it’s likely to be Santorini or Mykonos.
+With more than 200 inhabited Greek islands for a lifetime of summer escapes, where do you start?
+If you’ve only heard of one or two, it’s likely to be Santorini or Mykonos.
 I would avoid Mykonos entirely, for reasons explained here.
-Santorini truly is a slice of magic, but only if you’re visiting in early Spring or late Autumn.
+Santorini truly is a slice of magic, but only if you know how to dodge the crowds.

 Time is required.
 It would be remiss to sweep through Greece in 3 to 5 days.
 Also depending on where you are travelling from, and how long you take to get over jet lag, allow for at least 8 to 14 days on a large island like Crete, or on 2 or so small-ish islands within an island group.
 Unless you’re trying to satiate a voracious travel appetite, or have lots of time, we wouldn’t pack too many islands into a trip.